me3zaAKAgoat/dtb-legacy/README.md

 - [ ] figure out how keep data stored client side (pouchDB and nedb and sessionstorage and localstorage) https://stackoverflow.com/questions/28314368/how-to-maintain-state-after-a-page-refresh-in-react-js https://rxdb.info/quickstart.html
 - [ ] read chapter 7 react router
 - [ ] rich text notes like discord parsing
-- [ ] make a valorant abilities HUD inspired HUD for week status
+- [x] make a valorant abilities HUD inspired HUD for week status
 - [ ] custom context menu on tasks
   - add possibility to delete tasks
 - [ ] add a percentage next to number input field in task container
-- [ ] only render expanded container when task is clicked
 - [ ] description filled on submission does not have to be non empty
 - [ ] have a useref that stores all progresses to be used to count the global progress when needed
 - [ ] fix modal behaviour when clicked outside of form
 - [ ] give descriptions for navbar items on long hover
 - [ ] make task info modals bigger
 - [ ] change overall font to a more flexible one (modern looking)
-- [ ] change time left to jst tasks title
+- [x] change time left to jst tasks title
 - [ ] add a color for thematic/visual identity
-- [ ] tasks should be fetched at home component level and not tasks container component and must be then stored in a useRef and passed to TasksContainer and updated with every successful debounce api call) ( and updated with every successful debounce api call. this useRef is what will allow for things like calculating time left and completion
+- [x] tasks should be fetched at home component level and not tasks container component and passed to TasksContainer and updated with every successful debounce api call

 ```js
 useEffect(() => {